 2. We must go to extreme lengths to obtain food that is as pristine as possible as nature intended.

-3. We must periodically subject ALL of our organs to exertion, including our brain.
+3. We must periodically subject EVERY ONE of our organs to exertion, including our brain.

 That was the easy part, now to the how-to's and the why for's.

 Starting with 1.
 Today's average diet, including those recommended by nutritionists and dieticians alike, pays no attention to the guidelines of food combining which is important for maximum nutritional assimilation, pays even less attention to the current climatic conditions which dictate what we should eat and is made up of produce whose available nutrition is outweighed by its waste content by a factor of at least 10 to 1.
 Waste accumulation within the body is the major, if not only, cause of all maladies to which humankind succumbs.
 To assume that drinking copious amounts of water and regular bowel movements are taking care of your waste removal is sheer fallacy, this barely gets rid of the overburden.
 This is about getting rid of the waste at the cellular level from every cell in your body.
 To rid oneself of one's accumulated waste and to keep in check one's unavoidable daily additions in these 'modern' times, one must fast on water only, for three or four consecutive days every month.
 I can find no other way, we live in an age when compared to yesteryear, not only is our air is polluted but it contains 10% oxygen at best, instead of earlier times 30%, our rain water is acidic with a pH of 5 even outside industrial areas, should be neutral pH 7 and our food, even if one doesn't eat the massive waste contributors - wheat, meat and dairy - is severely nutritionally depleted.
 More on this subject